svrbrndmg/svrbrndmg/README.md

      - ✔️ waverand - why did I make this it is like 5 lines of code.
      - ❌ UI-Buddy - Not where I want it to be yet.
 Powerful in its own right, but not yet in 1.0.
      - ❌ Flappy Bird Clone (just flappy-bird on github)  - Not yettt.
 I wanna add some more gameplay stuff, like coins and the like.
-     - ❌ Idle Game (name not finalized) - Game is basically done, just gotta add content to it.
-It isn't on Github yet, btw.
      - ❔ ??? - some secret schtuff shhhh